dflourusso/algorithms/src/linked-list/README.md

 ## The chalenge

 The chalange is to implement a function inside the `index.js` file, that reverses the list.
+The param received on the `reverseLinkedList` function is the first element of the list.
 The expected output is `k -> j -> i -> h -> g -> f -> e -> d -> c -> b -> a -> None`

 ## Rules